 Super-tough, anti-fatigue, self-healable, anti-fogging, and UV shielding hybrid hydrogel prepared via simultaneous dual in situ sol–gel technique and radical polymerization†

-In this work, we proposed a universal strategy to construct tough hybrid hydrogels simply by dual in-situ sol–gel reaction of vinyltriethoxysilane (VTES) and tetrabutyl titanate (TBOT), as well as in-situ radical polymerization of acrylamide (AM) and VTES.
+In this work, we propose a universal strategy to construct tough hybrid hydrogels simply by a dual in situ sol–gel reaction of vinyltriethoxysilane (VTES) and tetrabutyl titanate (TBOT), as well as an in situ radical polymerization of acrylamide (AM) and VTES.
 Interestingly, nano-SiO2 and nano-TiO2 acted as both multifunctional hybrid crosslinker and nanofiller in this hybrid hydrogel.
-Meanwhile, covalently bond consisted between TiO2 and SiO2, as well as polymers and SiO2, and non-covalently interaction existed between TiO2 and polymers, as well as the organic skeleton.
-The obtained hybrid hydrogel exhibited high tensile strength (38.78–330.50 kPa), medium tensile elastic modulus (26.53–120.48 kPa), ultrahigh compression strength (1.86–6.22 MPa), unprecedented fatigue resistance and self-healable due to its unique hierarchical inorganic hybrid crosslinking mechanism.
-In addition, this hydrogel also displayed considerable antifogging and UV-shielding property.
-So this hybrid hydrogel will have many potential to be used as soft robots, substitutes for load-bearing tissues, and optical devices.
+Meanwhile, covalent bonding existed between TiO2 and SiO2, as well as polymers and SiO2, and non-covalent interactions existed between TiO2 and polymers, as well as the organic skeleton.
+The obtained hybrid hydrogel exhibited high tensile strength (38.78–330.50 kPa), medium tensile elastic modulus (26.53–120.48 kPa), ultrahigh compression strength (1.86–6.22 MPa), unprecedented fatigue resistance, and self-healability due to its unique hierarchical inorganic hybrid crosslinking mechanism.
+In addition, this hydrogel also displayed considerable anti-fogging and UV-shielding property.
+Hence, this hybrid hydrogel will have many potential uses in soft robots, substitutes for load-bearing tissues, and optical devices.